spghtti/bookTracker/README.md

 # Colorful book tracker

-The first assignment for The Odin Project's full-stack javascript course.
+The first assignment for The Odin Project's full-stack Javascript course.
 The goal was to design a page with a form input that would turn the form data into an object (a book, in this case).

 ## Assignment